 The consideration transferred consists of payments made in cash with some consideration remaining payable.

 Acquisition-related costs

-Acquisition-related costs, which mostly relate to the acquisition of the Proactiv business, have been recognised under other operating expenses in the income statement (see Note 4.2) for an amount of CHF 17 million (2015: CHF 11 million).
+Acquisition-related costs have been recognised under other operating expenses in the income statement (see Note 4.2) for an amount of CHF 27 million (2016: CHF 17 million).